daniel-molina/visualequation/README.md

 LaTeX will require a lot of MB, but the quality of the equations is incredible too.

-To run the program:
+To run the program, first generate the LaTeX images used by the program:

+$ ./populate_symbols.py

+It will late a bit.
+After that, if you want simply to run the program you can

+$ cd visualequation
-$ ./visualequation.py
+$ ./__main__.py

 ### Microsoft Windows and MacOS
-Beta testers needed!
+Volunteers needed!

 ## Usage/Instructions